 They laughed at this.
 The whole class laughed at this, as did he.

 But their laughter seemed like something real to him, whereas his laughter was only pretend.
 He was hoping even so, while laughing, that the object of their laughter would make itself clear to him so that he, too, could actually and truly begin to laugh and not only act like he was laughing.
 But it never did.
-It never and it hasn’t up until now made itself clear to him.
+It never and it hasn’t up until now made itself clear.
 Although he’s still waiting.
 And laughing yet.